zeskeertwee/vach/vach-cli/README.md

 # List all entries in the archive "source.vach"
 vach list -i source.vach

-# Pack the files hello.png, click.wav and dialogue.txt into asssets.vach
+# Pack the files hello.png, click.wav and dialogue.txt into assets.vach
 vach pack -i hello.png click.wav dialogue.tx -o assets.vach

 # Pack all the file in the directory textures into textures.vach and apply compression